nissmar/FilmNoise/README.md

 # Code

 Run `noise_image.py`.
-The mixing parameter allows the user to control the intensity the grain.
+The mix parameter allows the user to control the intensity of the grain.